What are the police powers of entry in England and Wales?

 A warrant is a legal document that is issued by the courts to police (and other law enforcement agencies).
 It grants them specific powers, such as entering and searching properties.
 There are several types of warrant, including:

-- Search warrant: this permits police to search a specific location or vehicle, usually during criminal proceedings.
+- Search warrant: This permits police to search a specific location or vehicle, usually during criminal proceedings.

 - Warrant of further detention: this allows police to detain someone for longer than the standard 24 hours without charge.